brian6484/CSKnowledge/Language/Java/CompleteableFuture example .md

 CompletableFuture.allOf(futures.toArray(new CompletableFuture[0])).join();
 ```

-This is a good way to wait for asyn tasks, as well as creating an array of CompletableFuture instances with the correct
+This is a good way to wait for asyn tasks to all complete, as well as creating an array of CompletableFuture instances with the correct
 size.